Smokey and the Bandit: Plot

-Wealthy Texan Big Enos Burdette and his son, Little Enos, frequently bet notable truckers in Atlanta to bootleg 400 cases of Coors beer from Texarkana, Texas, to Atlanta in 28 hours, but all have failed with many being arrested.
-They find local legend Bo "Bandit" Darville at a truck rodeo at Lakewood Fairgrounds and offer him $80,000 to take the bet.
-The Bandit accepts and recruits his friend Cledus "Snowman" Snow and Fred, his Basset Hound, to drive the truck, while Bandit drives a black 1977 Pontiac Trans Am (Trigger) as a "blocker" to divert attention away from the truck and its illegal cargo.
+Wealthy Texan capitalist Big Enos Burdette and his son, Little Enos, frequently bet notable truckers in Atlanta to bootleg 400 cases of Coors beer from Texarkana, Texas, to Atlanta in 28 hours, but all have failed with many being arrested.
+They find local legend Bo "Bandit" Darville at a truck rodeo at Lakewood Fairgrounds and offer him $80,000 (equivalent to $440,860 in 2026) to take the bet.
+The Bandit accepts and recruits his friend Cledus "Snowman" Snow and Fred, Cledus' Basset Hound, to drive the truck, while Bandit drives a black 1977 Pontiac Trans Am (Trigger) as a "blocker" to divert attention away from the truck and its illegal cargo.

 The pair arrives in Texarkana an hour early and load the truck, but as they begin their return journey, Bandit is intercepted by Carrie, a runaway bride who suddenly jumps into his car.
-Unbeknownst to him, this makes Bandit an indirect target of Sheriff Buford T. Justice—a seasoned Texas lawman—whose dimwitted son, Junior, was supposed to marry Carrie.
-The Justices engage in a high-speed hot pursuit and doggedly chase Bandit all the way to Georgia to retrieve Carrie and arrest the Bandit, while successive comical mishaps cause their cruiser to experience increasing damage along the way.
+Unbeknownst to him, this makes Bandit an indirect target of Sheriff Buford T. Justice, a seasoned Texas law enforcement officer whose dimwitted son, Junior, was supposed to marry Carrie.
+The Justice father and son engage in a high-speed hot pursuit, doggedly chasing Bandit all the way to Georgia to retrieve Carrie and arrest the Bandit.
+Successive comical mishaps cause Justice's cruiser to experience increasing damage along the way.

-Bandit attracts more police attention across Dixie as Cledus barrels on toward Atlanta with the contraband beer, but they are helped en route by many colorful characters via CB radio.
-Neither Buford nor any other lawmen know of Cledus's illegal manifest, while Bandit is likewise unaware that Buford is chasing him because of Carrie, whose jumpiness inspires Bandit to give her the CB handle "Frog".
+Bandit attracts more police attention across Dixie as Cledus barrels toward Atlanta with the contraband beer.
+They are helped en route by many colorful characters via CB radio.
+Neither Buford nor any other lawmen are aware of Cledus's illegal manifest, while Bandit is likewise unaware that Buford is chasing him because of Carrie.

-Just after re-entering Georgia, Cledus is rescued by Bandit after being stopped by a Georgia State Patrol motorcycle trooper, as state and local police intensely pursue Bandit with roadblocks and a helicopter to track his movement.
-With four miles (6.4 km) left, Bandit, discouraged by the unexpected mounting attention, is ready to give up, but Cledus, who initially thought they would fail, takes the lead and smashes through the roadblock at the fairgrounds' main entrance.
-They make it back with ten minutes to spare, but instead of taking the payoff, Carrie and Bandit accept a double-or-nothing offer from Little Enos: a challenge to run up to Boston and bring back clam chowder in 18 hours.
-They quickly escape in Big Enos's 1974 Cadillac Eldorado convertible, as police flood the racetrack.
+Just after re-entering Georgia, Cledus is rescued by Bandit after being pulled over by a Georgia State Patrol motorcycle trooper, as state and local police intensely pursue Bandit with roadblocks and a helicopter to track his movement.
+With 4 mi remaining, Bandit, discouraged by the unexpected mounting attention, is ready to relent, but Cledus, who initially thought they would fail, takes the lead and smashes through the roadblock at the fairgrounds' main entrance.
+They reach their destination with ten minutes to spare.
+However, instead of taking the winnings, Carrie and Bandit accept a double-or-nothing offer from Little Enos: a challenge to run up to Boston and bring back a shipment of clam chowder in 18 hours.
+They quickly escape in Big Enos's 1974 Cadillac Eldorado convertible as police flood the racetrack.

 Buford arrives at the fairgrounds, his cruiser now a barely functioning wreck.
-When Bandit passes him, he gets on the CB to Buford and the pair briefly exchange some mutual respect, before Buford demands to know Bandit's whereabouts.
-Bandit initially directs him to the Burdettes, but then respectfully gives his real location right behind Buford, who continues his chase leaving Junior behind, and with more parts falling off his cruiser as he limps off after Bandit.
+When Bandit passes him, he uses his CB to contact Buford, and the pair briefly exchange some mutual respect before Buford demands to understand Bandit's whereabouts.
+Bandit initially directs him to the Burdettes, but he then respectfully gives his real location right behind Buford, who continues his chase, leaving Junior behind, and with more parts falling off his cruiser as he limps off after Bandit.